naemon/naemon.github.io/documentation/usersguide/redundancy.md

 #### Master Process Check

-Set up a cron job on the slave host that periodically (say every minute) runs a script that checks the staus of the Naemon process on the master host (using the <i>check_nrpe</i> plugin on the slave host and the <a href="addons.html#nrpe">nrpe daemon</a> and <i>check_nagios</i> plugin on the master host).
+Set up a cron job on the slave host that periodically (say every minute) runs a script that checks the status of the Naemon process on the master host (using the <i>check_nrpe</i> plugin on the slave host and the <a href="addons.html#nrpe">nrpe daemon</a> and <i>check_nagios</i> plugin on the master host).
 The script should check the return code of the <i>check_nrpe plugin</i> .
 If it returns a non-OK state, the script should send the appropriate commands to the <a href="configmain.html#command_file">external command file</a> to enable both notifications and active service checks.
 If the plugin returns an OK state, the script should send commands to the external command file to disable both notifications and active checks.

 By doing this you end up with only one process monitoring hosts and services at a time, which is much more efficient that monitoring everything twice.